Counting rankings of tree-child networks: Counting the rankings of (separated) tree-child networks

 which is the number of rankings of the separated tree-child network $N$. \end{proof}

 {\bf Remarks:} A phylogenetic network without any reticulate vertex is just a rooted tree.
-The number of rankings of a rooted tree $T=(V,A)$ with $n$ leaves is where $\lambda(v)$ is the number of internal vertices of $T$ descended from $v$ (including $v$).
+The number of rankings of a rooted binary tree $T=(V,A)$ with $n$ leaves is where $\Tilde{T}=(\Tilde{V}, \Tilde{A})$ is the rooted binary tree obtained by deleting all leaves of $T$, and $\lambda(v)$ is the number of vertices of $\Tilde{T}$ descended from $v$ (including $v$).
+The number of rankings of a rooted binary tree $T$ is just the number of topological orderings of $\Tilde{T}$, and the number of vertices of $\Tilde{T}$ is $n-1$.
 In particular, certain rooted binary trees have exactly one ranking.
 More precisely a rooted binary tree has exactly one ranking if and only if it is a {\em caterpillar tree}, in which all the interior vertices form a directed path.

-At the other extreme, any binary ranked tree-child network $N$ with $n$ leaves and $n-2$ reticulate vertices (the maximum number possible) has exactly one ranking, which we establish formally in the next proposition.

-\begin{proposition} Suppose that $N$ is a binary tree-child network with $n$ leaves and $n-2$ reticulate vertices, then $N$ has at most one ranking. \end{proposition}

-\begin{proof} We first show that any binary tree-child network $N$ has exactly one ranking if and only if $\Psi(N)$ is a directed path graph.
-Suppose that $\Psi(N)$ is a directed path graph.
-Then, $\Psi(N)$ is a rooted tree and $\delta(\Psi(N))=1$ by Eqn.~(\ref{numb}), and $N$ has exactly one ranking by Proposition \ref{prorank}.
-Conversely, suppose that $N$ has exactly one ranking.
-Then $\Psi(N)$ is a rooted tree and has exactly one topological ordering by Proposition \ref{prorank}.
-Suppose that $\Psi(N)$ is not a directed path graph.
-Then, $\Psi(N)$ has at least two leaves and so $\delta(\Psi(N)) > 1$, a contradiction.

-Next, suppose that $N$ has exactly one branching event $\bar{\rho}$, where $\rho$ is the root vertex.
-If $N$ is not ranked, then $\psi(N)=0$.
-If $N$ is ranked, then, by the backward-time construction of ranked tree-child networks \cite{bie22}, any two events of $N$ are $\prec$-\textit{comparable}.
-Thus, $\Psi(N)$ is a rooted tree with only one leaf such that $d^{+}(v)=1$ for each internal vertex $v$ of $\Psi(N)$ (i.e., a directed path).
-Therefore, if $N$ has a ranking then it has only one ranking.